What Does An SEO Consultant Do?

 What Do SEO Consultants Do?

-To really put it simply, an SEO consultant assists, or consults, a business or individual by providing advice and strategies to improve their search engine optimisation.
+To really put it simply, an SEO consultant assists, or consults, a business or individual by providing expert advice and make strategies to improve their search engine optimisation.
 They will assess the current state of a business and review their online presence and then provide advice accordingly.
 Generally, an SEO consultant is one individual who has been in the online marketing space long enough to advise businesses in SEO or any specific areas related to it.
 An SEO consultant is someone who understands all facets of SEO and can assess exactly where someone may be going wrong in their online marketing.
 Does an SEO consultant actually implement the work needed to be done?
 Not necessarily, their role is ‘consulting’ which is more along the lines of advising, suggesting, and recommending the next few steps.
 An SEO consultant may run, or work with a team that will carry out the instructions presented in consultations.

 What is SEO Consulting & is an SEO consultant different from an expert or specialist?